maxtaco/tamejs/README.md

 var ip = arr[1];
 ```

-If `mkevent` sees that it's passed on parameter, and that parameter
+If `mkevent` sees that it's passed one parameter, and that parameter
 happens to be an empty array, it will choose this mode of operation.

 ### tame.Rendezvous

 The `Rendezvous` is a not a core *tamejs* feature, meaning it's written as a
 straight-ahead JavaScript library.
-It's quite useful for more advances
+It's quite useful for more advanced
 control flows, so we've included it in the main runtime library.

 The `Rendezvous` is similar to a blocking condition variable (or a